Eyelor/deepseek-chat-ext/README.md

 npm run package
 ```

 After the `.vsix` file is generated, go to the `Extensions` tab is VS Code, then click `...` -> `Install from VSIX...`, and choose the generated `.vsix` file.
-From this point on, the extension will be available as described in the [ Debugging & Manual Testing](#debugging-&-manual-testing) section.
+From this point on, the extension will be available as described in the [ Debugging and Manual Testing](#debugging-and-manual-testing) section.

 ---